ctongfei/progressbar/README.md

 A simple console progress bar.
 Does not create too much output: Minimal update time is 1 second (virtually no overhead).

+ - New in 0.4.2: Default output stream is changed to `System.err`; can be customized in constructor.
  - New in 0.4.1: Added a `stepTo` method to `ProgressBar`s.
  - New in 0.4.0: Migrated from Scala to Java: less dependencies.